EmmanuelCrafts/EmmanuelCrafts/README.md

 ---

-### ✨ ""The man who moves a mountain begins by carrying away small stones."
+### ✨ "The man who moves a mountain begins by carrying away small stones."
 > — Confucius
 ```